dwaynehelena/openai-tts/README.md

 3. The `src/App.js` and `src/components/TTSForm.js` files should apply the Android metal style classes to the relevant elements.

 The Android metal style provides a modern and sleek look to the web UI, enhancing the user experience.

+## Server Response

+Ensure that the server handling the `/tts` endpoint returns a JSON response.
+This will prevent errors such as "Unexpected token '<', "<!DOCTYPE "... is not valid JSON" from occurring when the server response is HTML instead of JSON.